 2. Security-First Gateways: These place a strong emphasis on preventing fraud through integrated regulatory compliance and anomaly detection driven by AI.
 For instance, Sift, Forter, and Stripe Radar.

-3. Subscription Payment Systems: These systems manage recurring invoicing, unsuccessful payment attempts, and adjustable subscription tiers and are utilized by platforms like as Spotify, Notion, and Figma.
+3. Subscription Payment Systems: These systems manage recurring invoicing, unsuccessful payment attempts, and adjustable subscription tiers and are utilized by platforms such as Spotify, Notion, and Figma.

 4. SOA-Based Payment Architecture: Integration across the banking, fintech, and retail sectors is made possible by SOA-style payment systems, which are API-first and legacy-friendly, for instance, enterprise-class payment processors such as Worldline or ACI Worldwide.